Dussim/gradle-ssh/README.md

 # Preface

-This plugin is in very early stages, there will be bugs, missing features and breaking changes.
+**This plugin is in very early stages, there will be bugs, missing features and breaking changes.**

+***This plugin is pending approval, it is not yet resolvable form Gradle Plugin Portal***

 ## Primer